hardope/live_crypto_price_calculator/README.md

 total price a given number of coins.

 ## Usage
-python cryptoprice.py {number} {name}
+python cryptoprice.py {number} {name}<br>
-where number will be replaced by number of coins and name by name of coin
+* where number will be replaced by number of coins and name by name of coin